ranellereyes/Algo-Mapper/docs/dijkstras_description.md

 V: Vertices
 O(E logV)
 Worst:
-O(V^2)
-// double check, not sure if these include binary heap or fibonacci heap
+O(V^2) if binary heap or fibonacci heap is not applied

 Math